 The North Carolina Mortgage Broker Bond is a type of surety bond, required by the North Carolina Office of the Commissioner of Banks.
 The application and administration of the license is processed by the Nationwide Mortgage Licensing System (NMLS).
-The North Carolina Mortgage Broker Bond ensures that the bond holder will follow all rules and regulations under Article 19B of Chapter 53 of the North Carolina General Statutes of the Mortgage Licensing Act.
-According to the state, a mortgage broker is defined as:
+The minimum required bond amount is $75,000a and the cost of the surety bond is usually between 1% and 3% of the bond amount.

 (a) Note: Subsequent increased bond amounts are based upon the licensee’s annual North Carolina loan volume.
 Any increased surety bond required under N.C.
 General Statute § 53-244.103(b) shall be filed on or before May 31 immediately following the 12-month period ending December 31.